seriousme/fastify-openapi-glue/UPGRADING.md

 - a name (to be interpreted as file name)
 - a function (that would be executed)

-as values to these parameters:
+as values to these parameters.
 In 3.x the `name` and `function` values have been removed.
 So you need to `import` or `require` code files yourself and if you passed a function that resulted in an object or class instance you now need to call that function yourself.